giellalt/lang-bxr/bxr.md

-# Russia Buriat description
+# Russia Buriat language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-disambiguator.cg3.md

 This is the Eastern Mari disambiguation file.
 It chooses the correct morphological analyses in any given sentence context.